JimGrange/mixtur/README.md

 ```

 ## Acknowledgements & References

+  - We are grateful to Ed.
+D.J.
+Berry who contributed to the package
+    development.

   - Portions of the package code have been adapted from code written by
     Paul Bays in Matlab, with permission.
 We are etremely grateful to